microsoft/MS_UEFI/MsCapsuleUpdatePkg/readme.md

 **MsCapsuleUpdatePkg** Package is an environment that implements:
 1. Processing of (signed) UEFI capsules at boot time and runtime
 2. Scalable FMP architecture
-3. Support for FMP and System Table capsules
+3. Support for FMP capsules
 4. Support for Windows Firmware Update Display capsules
 5. Firmware update progress display (text or graphical)
 6. Capsule update and FMP policies